 3. Ensure the paperwork is up to date.

-Before you can sell your golf cart, the paperwork must be in order.
+Before you start selling used golf carts, the paperwork must be in order.
 If you have a title and registration for the vehicle, you will want to have them both on-hand to ease the transaction.
 It will also help to prepare a bill of sale in advance, but be sure to leave blank lines to write in the buyer’s name, price and date when these details become known.
-In addition, you will want to have your maintenance records handy to help instill confidence in your prospective buyers.
+In addition, you will want to have your maintenance records handy to help instil confidence in your prospective buyers.

 4. Take a good look at the windscreen.

 The windscreen of your golf cart is highly noticeable, so you want to make it is as presentable as possible.
 If it has minor scratches or dings, you may be able to repair it, but if it has deep scratches or cracks, it should be replaced before you try to sell the golf cart.
 Most windscreens are relatively inexpensive to replace, and you will be able to recoup the cost by appropriately increasing your asking price.

 The batteries are one of the most important parts of a used electric golf cart, and knowledgeable buyers will definitely want to take a look at the bank.
 If the batteries are more than three years old, or if they are leaking, replace them.
 Ensure they are clean.
 If there is any corrosion or acid buildup on the connectors, scrub it away with a wire brush or replace the connectors altogether.

 One of the first things a prospective buyer will notice about your golf cart is its tires.
 Worn tires are one of the easiest parts to replace.
 Check the tread on the tires.
 If the grooves in the tread are less than 3-mm deep, they should be replaced.
 But be sure that all of the tires match.
 If the tread seems sufficient and the tires look like they are in good shape, use a tire gauge to ensure they are properly inflated.
 Once they are inflated, give them a thorough scrubbing, and finish up with a coat of protectant, such as Armor All.